minhquan6203/ETL-with-Airflow/README.md

 docker-compose run airflow-worker airflow info
 ```

-5. Open browser and type http://localhost:8080 to launch the airflow webserver
+5. Open browser and type http://localhost:8080 to launch the airflow webserver.
+The default account has the login 'airflow' and the password 'airflow'

 ![](images/screenshot_airflow_docker.png)